Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 Today was an ordinary day for me, but I decided to look back through my day and write a "frugal living blog" about things I did today to save money.
 If I would have known that I would be writing a blog about my day, I may have done some extraordinary things to save money so I could impress you by writing about them.
-But since I just now had the idea to write about how I saved money today, you'll get to read about the kind of ordinary things that I do to save money on a typical day.
+But since I just now had the idea to write about it, you'll get to read about the kind of ordinary things that I do to save money on a typical day.

 Individually, these things don't seem to amount to much savings, but by the end of the day, the things I did to save money add up to over $17,000 of savings per year.

-Today was not totally ordinary- I had to get up a bit earlier than normal to take my son to a school event.
+Today was not totally ordinary—I had to get up a bit earlier than normal to take my son to a school event.
 I followed my normal routine, only everything was early.
-Coffee is important every day, but even more important since I was up early.
+Coffee is important every day but even more important today since I was up early.

 Savings: $1.50 per day by making my own coffee vs. buying coffee at a coffee shop

-Since it is the middle of winter in Iowa, a quick check of the weather forecast and to check for school delays or cancellations was in order.
-I turned on my TV and enjoyed a few minutes of the morning news with free high definition TV from a local station.
+Since it is the middle of winter in Iowa, a quick check of the weather forecast and a check for school delays or cancellations was in order.
+I turned on my TV and enjoyed a few minutes of the morning news with free high-definition TV from a local station.
 I use an indoor TV antenna to get HD TV.
 I saved about $120 per month by dropping satellite TV and using free TV and Netflix instead.

 Savings: $4 per day by using free TV instead of satellite TV or cable TV

 Today I was really glad that I found tons of cheap winter clearance clothes last year.
-I wore a name brand button-up shirt that I got for $5, and a nice heavy winter fleece that I got for $8.
-I picked these items up at 80% at winter clearance sales.
+I wore a name brand button-up shirt that I got for $5 and a nice heavy winter fleece that I got for $8.
+I picked these items up at 80% off at winter clearance sales.
 The trick to finding the good bargains at winter clearance sales is finding the sale at the right time.
 The good stuff goes fast!
-Here is a guide on how to find cheap winter clothes at clearance sales.

 Savings: I save about $1.50 per day ($500 per year) buying cheap clothes instead of full-price clothes